-Udo Kasemets (1919-2014) has been called jokingly the most famous least known composer of Estonia.
-There is an article about him in every respected music dictionary.
-In Canada, where Kasemets spent the main part of his creative life, he was named "probably the most uncompromising musician in history of Canadian music".
-His influence to music life especially in Toronto, in particular introducing thinking inspired from John Cage, Marhsall McLuhan and Buckminster Fuller, played an utmost importance.
-His influence to the following generations is hard to overestimate.
-Yet in Estonia Kasemet's music has been played very little and the knowledge about Kasemets is not wide spread.
+Udo Kasemets (1919-2014) has jokingly been referred to as the most famous unknown composer from Estonia.
+Every respected music dictionary contains at least one article concerning him.
+In Canada, where he spent the main part of his creative life, he was named "the most uncompromising musician in the history of Canadian music".
+His influence on musical life, especially in Toronto, played a significant role in the development of experimental and contemporary music.
+In particular, Kasemets introduced theories inspired by John Cage, Marshall McLuhan, and Buckminster Fuller to the Canadian musical sphere.
+The influence he has held on following generations is hard to over-estimate.
+However, in Estonia Kasemets' music has been played very little and the knowledge concerning his activities is not wide spread.

-To fill this gab and to celebrate Udo Kasemet's 100th anniversary (he was born exactly on November 16, 2019), to introduce his music, ideas and background, ensemble U: in collaboration with Estonian Academy of Music and Theatre is organizing conference "Explaining universe – systems, humans and arts".
-Alongside the conference two concert will take place in Kanuti Gildi SAAL and Estonian Academy of Music and Theatre.
+To fill this gap, as well as to celebrate Udo Kasemets' 100th birthday (November 16, 2019), ensemble U: in collaboration with The Estonian Academy of Music and Theatre is organizing the conference "Explaining Universe – Systems, Humans and Arts”.
+During the conference we will introduce Kasemets’ music, ideas, and background.
+In connection with the conference, two concerts will take place in Kanuti Gildi SAAL and The Estonian Academy of Music and Theatre.

 November 16.-17, 2019

 Estonian Academy of Music and Theatre, Organ Hall (A-404)